How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 select Azure Devops project from list

-Your connection is now successfully established and you can start syncing your first ticket right away.
+Your connection is now ready, and you can start syncing your first ticket right away.

 connection established